o3de/o3de.org/content/docs/userguide/components/environment-probe.md

 **Cubemap asset **
 File path for the cubemap asset\.

-## Additional Resources<a name="component-environment-probe-additional-links"></a>
+## Additional Resources {#component-environment-probe-additional-links}

 For more information about the **Environment Probe** component, see the following:
 + [Intro to Environment Lighting](https://docs.aws.amazon.com/lumberyard/latest/userguide/enviro-lighting-intro.html)
 + [Getting Started: Using Lighting Tutorial \(video\)](https://www.youtube.com/watch?v=-KdwKZtzzo0)

-## EBus Request Bus Interface<a name="component-environment-probe-ebusrequest"></a>
+## EBus Request Bus Interface {#component-environment-probe-ebusrequest}

 Use the following request functions with the EBus interface to communicate with other components of your game\.

 For more information about using the event bus \(EBus\) interface, see [Working with the Event Bus \(EBus\) system](/docs/userguide/programming/ebus/intro.md)\.

 All light components share common EBus functions\.
-For more information, see [Light Components EBus Request Bus Interface](/docs/userguide/components/area-light.md#component-light-ebusrequest)\.
+For more information, see [Light Components EBus Request Bus Interface](/docs/userguide/components/area-light#component-light-ebusrequest)\.